bbtfr/frontend-toolkit/README.md

+__[CLOSED]__ Now I think collect all the assets libraries in one folder is not a good idea: of course, it's easy to use in sprockets, but hard to specify the version of asset in each project.
+That's why I closed this project, and will not commit to it anymore.
+Please see [middleman-bower](https://github.com/bbtfr/middleman-bower) for further information.

 # Frontend Toolkit

 My Favorite Frontend Toolkit for Sprockets & Compass, including bootstrap, ratchet, jquery, zepto, underscore, backbone, react, etc.